Install an Edge site

 • Keep the installer or the contents of the extracted installer in a secure location on your server.
 These contents contain various tools that you may need later, for example to troubleshoot issues.

-• If you want to run a script or executable file from the extracted directory, ensure that the directory is not mounted as noexec.
-If a directory is mounted as noexec, scripts and executable files will be prevented from being run within the directory.
+• Ensure the directory is not mounted as noexec before you run scripts or executable files.
+If a directory is mounted as noexec, scripts and executable files can't be run within the directory.
 For example, you won't be able to use the Edge CLI if you mount the directory as noexec.

 3. From inside the extracted TGZ archive directory, run the k3s installer script, including any additional flags you may need to configure.
 For example, if you want to configure a forward proxy or use a private docker registry for your Edge site.